top of page

 Cherry blossom (typical flower for Lunar New Year).
 This signals spring has arrived!

 This is usually where people get overwhelmed.
 Vietnam looks small on the map, but traveling from north to south takes time.
-To properly travel the whole country, I would recommend 3 weeks.
+To properly explore the whole country, I recommend at least three weeks.

-So instead of asking “How do I see everything?”, a better starting point is:
+Instead of asking, “How do I see everything?”, a better starting point is:

 Do you want cities or nature?
 Fast-paced or slow?
-One region, or squeeze everything in on go?
+One region, or squeeze everything in at once?

 Each region has its own beauty.
 I’ll share a quick overview here, and we’ll deep-dive into each one in the next posts.

-This is where you’ll find mountains, rice terraces, and the most dramatic seasonal changes.
-Traveling in the North requires patience, distances feel longer, especially on mountain roads, but the scenery is absolutely worth it.
+In the North, you’ll find mountains, rice terraces, and the most dramatic seasonal changes.
+Traveling here requires patience; distances feel longer, especially on mountain roads, but the scenery is absolutely worth it.

-And of course, we can’t talk about the North without mentioning Ha Noi — the heart of Vietnamese culture and one of the best food scenes in the country.
-A few highlights to visit in this region:
+And of course, we can’t talk about the North without mentioning Ha Noi—the heart of Vietnamese culture and one of the best food scenes in the country.
+A few highlights to visit in this region include:

 • Ha Noi, the capital of Vietnam